DC reporting: The latest on the Trump effect on Vermont

 Suspicion in a small town: A town clerk is accused of mishandling money

-The Coventry Selectboard is suing Cynthia Diaz who is town clerk, treasurer and delinquent tax collector after auditors estimated $150,000 is missing.
-She calls it “a smear campaign.”
+The Coventry Selectboard is suing town clerk Cynthia Diaz who is accused of embezzling $1.4 million.
+She says it’s “a smear campaign.”

 EB-5 fraud at Vermont's Jay Peak